unlaunch/documentation/_docs/sdks/metrics-impressions.md

 Unlaunch SDKs regularly send metrics to Unlaunch servers.
 These are useful for statistics and debugging purposes.

 Metrics are a type of an [event](event).
 Metric events are automatically generated when feature flags are evaluated on SDKs.
-Unlaunch SDKs keep a separate queue for metrics and allows fine-grained control over how frequently metrics are submitted to the server, separate from other types of events.
+Unlaunch SDKs keep a separate queue for metrics and allow fine-grained control over how frequently metrics are submitted to the server, separate from other types of events.

 When a feature flag is evaluated on the SDK, an **impression** capturing the details of the evaluation is generated and recorded by the SDK in a queue.
 This queue is periodically flushed and events are sent to Unlaunch servers.
 This information includes the flag details, evaluation results, user information, timestamp etc. These events are then stored in a database.
 You can view these events in real-time using [**Live Tail**](../managingflags/livetail).